wullm/SOAP/README.md

   * Properties of particles in projected apertures `projected_aperture_properties.py`
   * Properties of particles in spheres of a specified overdensity `SO_properties.py`

 Adding new quantities to already defined SOAP apertures is a relatively easy business.
-There are four steps.
+There are five steps.

   * Start by adding an entry to the property table (https://github.com/SWIFTSIM/SOAP/blob/master/property_table.py).
 Here we store all the properties of the quantities (name, type, unit etc.) All entries in this table are checked with unit tests and added to the documentation.
 Adding your quantity here will make sure the code and the documentation are in line with each other.
   * Next you have to add the quantity to the type of aperture you want it to be calculated for (aperture_properties.py, SO_properties.py, subhalo_properties.py or projected_aperture_properties.py).
 In all these files there is a class named `property_list` which defines the subset of all properties that are calculated for this specific aperture.
   * To calculate your quantity you have to define a `@lazy_property` with the same name in the `XXParticleData` class in the same file.
 There should be a lot of examples of different quantities that are already calculated.
 An important thing to note is that fields that are used for multiple calculations should have their own `@lazy_property` to avoid loading things multiple times, so check if the things that you need are already there.
+  * Add the property to the parameter file, though if a property is missing from the parameter file then SOAP will calculate it by default.
   * At this point everything should now work.
 To test the newly added quantities you can run a unit test using `python3 -W error -m pytest NAME_OF_FILE`.
 This checks whether the code crashes, and whether there are problems with units and overflows.
 This should make sure that SOAP never crashes while calculating the new properties.

 If SOAP does crash while evaluating your new property it will try to